paul-rod/PR.Repo/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly functional and available, in addition to restricting traffic to the network.

 - What aspect of security do load balancers protect?

-    Load balancers add resiliency by rerouting live traffic from one server to another if a server falls prey to a DDoS attack or otherwise becomes unavailable.
+--_Load balancers add resiliency by rerouting live traffic from one server to another if a server falls prey to a DDoS attack or otherwise becomes unavailable._**

 - What is the advantage of a jump box?
-    A Jump Box Provisioner is also important as it prevents Azure VMs from being exposed via a public IP Address.
+--_A Jump Box Provisioner is also important as it prevents Azure VMs from being exposed via a public IP Address.
 This allows us to do monitoring and logging on a single box.
-We can also restrict the IP addresses able to communicate with the Jump Box, as we've done here.
+We can also restrict the IP addresses able to communicate with the Jump Box.__**

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Network and system logs.
 - What does Filebeat watch for?